Back to Blog

 The Aftermath: Here’s what to expect

-Once you have made the decision, let your clients know via newsletter, signs at your office, and whatever way that they will see it.
+Once you have made the decision, let your clients know via newsletter, signs at your office, and in any way that they will see it.
 I typically give 30-60 days' notice to my clients so everyone gets it.
-I leave my raised rates sign posted in the office about a month or so after new rates go into effect.
+I leave my raised rates sign posted in the office about a month or so after the new rates go into effect.
 How you do it is up to you.

 Stick with your boundaries!
 Once clients notice you’re raising rates, some people will start canceling.
 Don’t panic!
 It happens Every.Single.Time!
 It’s guaranteed you will get some drop-off initially.
 However, the majority of your regulars will stay, and guess what?
 The weirdest phenomena will happen, you will get even busier.
 That’s right, almost every time I raised rates, more people wanted to book with me.
 It was the weirdest thing, and I’ve talked to many therapists that this has happened to.
 It almost makes you wonder why you didn’t raise rates sooner.